dhanji/dhanji.github.io/src/main/resources/pages/rethinking.markdown

 This is a simple list of discussion threads belonging to a group, in this case for the [Sitebricks project](http://sitebricks.org).
 It is nice and clean, and it presents most of the information you need in a forum.
 Newer discussions rise to the top, and older ones fall away into an archive.
-The app deliberately shows only a limited number as I think the signal-to-noise ratio of a mailing list has a dramatic falloff.
+The app deliberately shows a limited number as I think the signal-to-noise ratio of a mailing list has a dramatic falloff.

 The detailed view of a single discussion is also modernized but presents the main topic clearly.